 The fractured bone is then set into place.
 Your surgeon may use metal screws, pins, rods, or plates to secure the bone in place.
 These can be either temporary or permanent.

-If, during your original injury, your bone shattered into fragments, your doctor might opt for a bone graft.
+Your doctor might recommend a bone graft if your bone shattered into fragments during your original injury.
 This procedure uses bone from a different part of your body or from a donor to replace the portions of bone that were lost.

 Blood vessels that were damaged during your injury will be repaired during surgery.

 Immediately after the procedure, you will be taken to a recovery room.
 Here, hospital staff will monitor your blood pressure, breathing, heart rate, and temperature.
-Depending on the extent of your injury and surgery, you may need to stay in the hospital overnight or for as long as a week.
+Depending on the extent of your injury and surgery, you may need to stay in the hospital overnight or longer, depending on your progress after surgery.

 There will be some pain and swelling after the surgery.
 Icing, elevating, and resting the broken limb can help to reduce inflammation.
 Your doctor will also prescribe painkillers to ease your discomfort.
 However, if your pain starts to worsen after a few days instead of getting better, call your physician.

 Your doctor will give you instructions about how to care for your stitches or staples.
 As a general rule, you will want to keep the surgical site clean and dry.
 Your doctor will often place a surgical bandage over the site that they will remove at a follow-up visit.
 You can expect some numbness at the incision site, but call your doctor if you begin to experience: